-- 1) The need for the variance is due to the unique circumstances of the property and not to the general conditions of the neighborhood; Setback reduction appeals are only available to reduce the minimum requirements for setbacks of structures from lot boundary lines.
-Setback reduction appeals shall not be used, and are not available from bodies of water as provided in these provisions. - 2) The granting of the variance will not alter the essential character of the locality; Setback reduction appeals may only be granted and are only available for lots with an existing residential dwelling as the principal structure.
-[Amended 07/14/2020] - 3) The hardship is not the result of action taken by the applicant or a prior owner; The Board of Appeals may grant a setback reduction appeal if the Board finds that granting the setback reduction will not result in unreasonable interference with the privacy interests of the abutting landowners. - 4) The granting of the variance will not substantially reduce or impair the use of abutting property; In granting a setback reduction the Board of Appeals may attach reasonable conditions, which it may deem necessary to serve the purposes of these provisions. - 5) That the granting of a variance is based upon demonstrated need, not convenience, and no other feasible alternative is available.
-A setback reduction appeal shall not be granted to enable construction or renovation that will create additional dwelling units. - 6) This variance is strictly limited to permitting a variance from a set-back requirement for a single-family dwelling that is the primary year-round residence of the petitioner.
-A variance under this subsection may not exceed 20% of a setback requirement and may not be granted if the variance would cause the area of the dwelling to exceed the maximum permissible lot coverage.
-A setback reduction appeal shall not be granted to enable construction or renovation that will result in more than one garage on the lot that is the subject of the appeal. - 7) No setback reduction appeal may be granted that will result in impervious surface lot coverage of greater than 15%. - 8) Setback reduction appeals may only be granted the minimum extent necessary to accomplish the purpose of the appeal.
+- F. Reserved.
+The Board of Appeals may grant reductions from the minimum setback requirements set forth in Section 15 (A) of these provisions according to all of the following criteria: - 1) Setback reduction appeals are only available to reduce the minimum requirements for setbacks of structures from lot boundary lines.
+Setback reduction appeals shall not be used, and are not available from bodies of water as provided in these provisions. - 2) Setback reduction appeals may only be granted and are only available for lots with an existing residential dwelling as the principal structure.
+[Amended 07/14/2020]

+- 3) The Board of Appeals may grant a setback reduction appeal if the Board finds that granting the setback reduction will not result in unreasonable interference with the privacy interests of the abutting landowners. - 4) In granting a setback reduction the Board of Appeals may attach reasonable conditions, which it may deem necessary to serve the purposes of these provisions. - 5) A setback reduction appeal shall not be granted to enable construction or renovation that will create additional dwelling units. - 6) A setback reduction appeal shall not be granted to enable construction or renovation that will result in more than one garage on the lot that is the subject of the appeal. - 7) No setback reduction appeal may be granted that will result in impervious surface lot coverage of greater than 15%. - 8) Setback reduction appeals may only be granted the minimum extent necessary to accomplish the purpose of the appeal.
 Setbacks may not be reduced by setback reduction appeal to less than the following absolute minimum setbacks: